Steve Lacy

 Steve Thomas Lacy-Moya (born May 23, 1998) is an American singer-songwriter, guitarist and record producer.
 He gained recognition as the guitarist of the alternative R&B band the Internet, which he joined in 2015.
 His self-produced debut EP, Steve Lacy's Demo (2017), was met with critical praise and became a sleeper hit.
 Lacy then guest performed alongside Frank Ocean on Tyler, the Creator's 2017 single "911 / Mr. Lonely", which received double platinum certification by the Recording Industry Association of America (RIAA).
 That year, he also co-wrote songs for artists including Solange Knowles, and Kendrick Lamar on his song "Pride".

 His debut studio album, Apollo XXI (2019), earned a Grammy Award nomination for Best Urban Contemporary Album.
 That same year, he guest appeared on Vampire Weekend's single "Sunflower", as well as Calvin Harris' song "Live Without Your Love", which entered the UK Singles Chart.
 He signed with RCA Records to release his second studio album Gemini Rights (2022), which peaked within the top ten of the Billboard 200 chart and spawned the single "Bad Habit".
 The song peaked atop the Billboard Hot 100 after going viral on TikTok; it was nominated for Best Pop Solo Performance, Record of the Year and Song of the Year at the 65th Annual Grammy Awards, while its parent album won Best Progressive R&B Album.
 He was named one of the 100 most influential people in the world by Time magazine in 2023.
+His third studio album, Oh Yeah?
+(2026), featured collaborations with SZA and Erykah Badu.

 Early life

-Steve Thomas Lacy-Moya was born in Compton, California, on May 23, 1998, the son of an African-American mother and Filipino father.
-He was raised by his mother and grew up with his sister Asia Lacy (Asiatica), with his father being largely absent from his life and usually only visiting on special occasions.
-When Lacy was 10 years old, his father died.
-Lacy attended Narbonne High School before moving onto a private school.
-Lacy has said that he grew up sheltered, a result of his mother wanting to shield him and his sisters from the environment at the time in Compton.
+Steve Thomas Lacy-Moya was born in Compton, California, on May 23, 1998, the son of a Black American mother and Filipino father.
+He was raised by his mother and grew up with his sister Asia Lacy (Asiatica), with his father being largely absent from his life and usually visiting only on special occasions.
+When Lacy was ten years old, his father died.
+Lacy attended Narbonne High School before moving on to a private school.
+Lacy has said that he grew up sheltered, a result of his mother wanting to shield him and his sisters from the environment in Compton.